 When we place another queen on a board, we consider only those spots that are not threatened.

-If we are supposed to place a queen on a board but not save squares are left, we need to backtrack to a point in the process where we chose one square over another.
+If we are supposed to place a queen on a board but no safe squares are left, we backtrack to a previous point in the process where we chose one square over another and try one of the remaining squares.

 You may wish to look for an image for a chess queen on-line or create a simplistic one with the available image functions.

-Exercise 392.
-The tests in figure 103 are awful.
-No real-world programmer will ever spell out all these possible outcomes.One solution is to understand the lists of QPs as sets.
-After all, all lists that contain the same QPs in different order are equivalent as exercise 391 already suggests.
+Exercise 455.
+The tests in figure 121 are awful.
+No real-world programmer ever spells out all these possible outcomes.One solution is to use property testing again.
+Design the n-queens-solution? function, which consumes a natural number n and produces a predicate on queen placements that determines whether a given placement is a solution to an n queens puzzle:Once you have tested this predicate, use it and check-satisfied to formulate the tests for n-queens.An alternative solution is to understand the lists of QPs as sets.
+If two lists contains the same QPs in different order, they are equivalent as the figure suggests.
 Hence you could formulate the test for n-queens asDesign the function set=?.
 It consumes two lists and determines whether they contain the same items—

-You cannot confirm that your solution to the preceding exercise works for the test cases of exercise 391 because it relies on an extensive wish list.
+You cannot confirm yet that your solution to the preceding exercise works because it relies on an extensive wish list.
 Technically, it calls for a data representation of Boards that supports three specific functions.
 The remaining problem is then to formulate a definition for Board and to design the functions on the wish list.

 a Board collects those positions where a queen can still be placed;